Creating a Website that Does Almost Nothing.

 (Sometimes even experienced web developers need a little help at seeing “the forest for the trees” which means, it’s possible for an experienced web developer to create a piece of shit for themselves – even though they “know” better!)

 Whether it’s your first website or your first blog, you wil no doubt be FILLED with pride when you complete it.
-If there were such an award, surely your website would win the “good for a beginner” award.
+If there were such a thing, surely your website would win the “good for a beginner” award.

 Here’s one of the first websites I ever created – talk about long ago and far away: WADERS.
 I created these web pages by hand using Notepad.
 I thought WYSIWYG HTML editors were for the weak and addle minded!
 (Turns out they were MAGIC for those who charged by the hour!)
 The site was created when you accessed the internet via dial up and a 28.8 baud modem was FAST!